sofielloyd/VisualAnalytics_2022/Transfer_learning_CNN_classification/README.md

 | ```src``` | Python scripts |

-- The ```input``` folders are empty and this is where you should upload your own data, if you want to reproduce the code. **CHANGE THIS** *The input data that I have used for the given code is described in the specific assignmentfolder.*
+- The ```input``` folders are empty and this is where you should upload your own data, if you want to reproduce the code.

 - The ```output``` folders contains my results and it is this folder that you should save you own results when replicating the code.